mz-suzin/mz-suzin/README.md

 Full-Stack Software Developer
 -----------------------------

-Former Control and Automation Engineer with a background in robotics and PCB design, found a new passion in JavaScript and Web Development
+Control and Automation Engineer with a background in robotics and PCB design, found a new passion in JavaScript and Web Development

 * 🌍  I'm based in Brasil
 * 🖥️  See my portfolio at [My Website](http://tobedefined.com)